 Dacula is a very small city located in the state of Georgia.
 With a population of 5,330 people and three constituent neighborhoods, Dacula is the 160th largest community in Georgia.

 Dacula real estate is some of the most expensive in Georgia, although Dacula house values don't compare to the most expensive real estate in the U.S.

 Dacula is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Dacula is a city of sales and office workers, construction workers and builders, and professionals.
-There are especially a lot of people living in Dacula who work in sales jobs (18.97%), office and administrative support (12.95%), and business and financial occupations (7.81%).
+Overall, Dacula is a city of sales and office workers, service providers, and construction workers and builders.
+There are especially a lot of people living in Dacula who work in sales jobs (18.44%), office and administrative support (12.26%), and maintenance occupations (6.13%).

-The citizens of Dacula are slightly better educated than the national average of 21.84% for all cities and towns, with 23.31% of adults in Dacula having a bachelor's degree or advanced degree.
+The education level of Dacula citizens is a little higher than the average for US cities and towns: 21.95% of adults in Dacula have at least a bachelor's degree.

-The per capita income in Dacula in 2010 was $16,798, which is middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $67,192 for a family of four.
+The per capita income in Dacula in 2010 was $17,882, which is middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $71,528 for a family of four.
 However, Dacula contains both very wealthy and poor people as well.

-Dacula is a very ethnically-diverse city.
+Dacula is an extremely ethnically-diverse city.
 The people who call Dacula home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dacula residents report their race to be White, followed by Black or African-American.
 Dacula also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.90% of the city’s residents.
-Important ancestries of people in Dacula include Irish, Scots-Irish, Italian, and German.
+People of Hispanic or Latino origin account for 40.72% of the city’s residents.
+Important ancestries of people in Dacula include English, Scots-Irish, Polish, and Italian.

 The most common language spoken in Dacula is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Spanish and African languages.